A Definitive Guide to Defeat Seasonal Pollen Allergies: Tips On How To Soothe Your Eyes & Nose

 Monitor daily pollen forecast.
 If pollen counts are high, try to remain indoors or at least limit outdoor trips to rural areas.

 That’s all.
 And, I am back to life like a normal person I used to be, with no major symptoms, peaceful night sleep, and open nostrils.
 (The only mild symptoms I still have is itchiness in my eyes, that tooÂ occasionally).

-I hope my research and story helps you if you are suffering from seasonal allergies.
+I hope my research and story help you if you are suffering from seasonal allergies.
 If you happen to know someone who is suffering and have watery, red eyes.
 Do her a favor.
 Share this post with a person affected by allergies.
-Her vision is already blurred, and this will save him countless hours google time and conflicting information and confusion.
+Her vision is already blurred, and this will save him countless hours of google search time and conflicting information and confusion.